johnsethchong/SQL_EmployeeSQL/README.md

-# SQL Homework - Employee Database: A Mystery in Two Parts
+#Employee Database: A Mystery in Two Parts

 ## Background

-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.

-You will perform:
+In this project, I will perform:

 1. Data Modeling